markcerqueira/markcerqueira.github.com/_posts/2018/2018-05-08-reading-time-engineering-manager.md

 * Elevator pitch for suggesting (or not suggesting) the book!
 * My notes (in Evernote of course) on the book!

-First up will be the current Twitch Manager Book Club book: **Decisive: How to Make Better Choices in Life and Work**.
+First up will be the current Twitch Leadership Book Club book: **Decisive: How to Make Better Choices in Life and Work**.
 See you in a few days!

 {{ site.manager_reads }}